ChrisDeFreitas/objectLite/README.md

 objectLite is a Javascript object database using SQLite to persist data, functions to manipulate object arrays, and an import/export plugin system.

 Note, this module in use by a http://hapijs.com web application.  console.js contains functions used by  console and web applications.
-Features with no tests or marked ToDo: are not in use; except for the transfer methods which are commented out because they are implementation specific.
+Features with no tests or marked ToDo: are not in use; except transfer method tests are disabled because they are implementation specific.

 ## Features